pimotte/nomic/README.md

 unless this commit is a merge commit resulting from a merge from master on pimotte/nomic to the source branch of the pull request and does not alter the proposed rule-change.

-During a simple majority vote, a player may warn the other player that the vote is going to end.
+During a simple majority vote, a player may warn the other players that the vote is going to end.
-If this warning raises no objections and a reasonable time has passed, the vote ends and the rule is adopted when a majority of the votes are in favor of the rule-change.
+If this warning raises no objections and a reasonable time has passed, the vote ends and the rule is adopted when a majority of the votes that are cast are in favor of the rule-change.
+A reasonable time in this context is at least 72 hours and is at least enough time for the warning to reach all other players and for all other players to react to the warning.
+An objection can be raised by any player at any time, this includes the option to raise objections to future warnings.

 If the rule-change is adopted, a player who can shall merge the pull request in a timely fashion, which marks completion of the vote.